[Relevant documents: Oral evidence taken before the Women and Equalities Committee on 15 November 2017, on Women in the House of Commons, HC 507.]

 Of course, there is a problem, and here I will show hon.
 Members something that I know works: admitting that we have a problem.
 The Labour party has a problem with having women in leadership positions.
 That is just a fact, and it is one I can see based on the evidence.
 There are all sorts of reasons for why that is, and it is partially because women in the Labour party—I feel awful saying this; present company excepted—do not defend the status quo; we are radicals who act for change.
 The reason our party has fallen short is because we are radicals.

 It is very difficult to get people to vote for radicals or for things that would affect the actual status quo, so while it is amazing that the Prime Minister and the late Baroness Thatcher achieved what they have, to me they also very much represent the status quo.
 They did not challenge an established order.
-That is one of the reasons I think the Labour party struggles: our women would definitely upset the apple cart, as they always have in our movement.
+That is one of the reasons I think the Labour party struggles: our women would definitely upset the apple-cart, as they always have in our movement.

 The hon.
 Lady is making an excellent speech.
-Does she agree that, the fact that somebody in power is a woman does not mean that they should be held to different standards from men?
+Does she agree that the fact that somebody in power is a woman does not mean that they should be held to different standards from men?
 That seems to be part of the issue: as women in the positions we hold, we have a right to be good or bad in the same way that men have.

 Absolutely.
 All politicians need to be cut a bit of slack, because we are only human and we will all make mistakes.
-However, if a woman makes a mistake, she is making a mistake for ever.
+However, if a woman makes a mistake, she is making a mistake forever.
 That mistake could be what she wore on her feet.
 Everybody knows what shoes the Prime Minister likes, but what shoes did David Cameron like?
 Probably boring posh ones, but nobody will ever comment on that.
 We are held to an entirely different standard.

 For me, some of the recommendations in the report are really obvious and easy solutions.
 I understand that there may need to be a bit of give and take; we did not expect all the recommendations to be accepted, but for some to have been considered would have been nice.
-I will not speak for much longer because I recognise that we are running out of time, but in the Government’s response, the idea that political parties can solve this problem is either naïve or is basically trying to kick the can down the road.
+I will not speak for much longer because I recognise that we are running out of time, but in the Government’s response, the idea that political parties can solve this problem is either naive or is basically trying to kick the can down the road.
 Political parties are not good and equal institutions that rely only on fair play.
 They are places where power, patronage and position mean everything.
 Nothing more than the past few months has shown me that my political party, as well as every political party in this building, cares more about politics, power and position than it cared about, for example, my friend Bex.

 To think that political parties have the will to do this themselves is basically to say that the problem has to go away on its own.
 They absolutely do not.
 They care more about by-election results than they will ever care about the problem of sexual harassment, for example.
 That was felt by everybody on the Committee when every single political party presented to it.
 Nobody will actually turn on their own in the end.
 That is why people think we are all the same and why they have no trust in us.
 I have to say, for the first time, as somebody who believes in this building so deeply, I am kind of with the people on the doorstep who say we are all the same.
 That is how it has felt for people like me since the sexual harassment scandal started in Westminster.